sarathfrancis90/arcgis-pro-sdk/arcgis-pro-sdk.wiki/ProConcepts-Framework/Proconcepts-Framework.md

 </tr>
 </table>

-*Explicit* states are set manually using developer supplied code; the meanings of these states are usually defined by the developer and used to identify more specific types of context such as custom modes; i.e.: ìIím editingî, or a custom status: ìa raster layer is selected in the TOC.î
+*Explicit* states are set manually using developer supplied code; the meanings of these states are usually defined by the developer and used to identify more specific types of context such as custom modes; i.e.: ‚ÄúI‚Äôm editing‚Äù, or a custom status: ‚Äúa raster layer is selected in the TOC.‚Äù

 Explicit state changes are made by calling Activate or Deactivate on the State object: